canonical/mongodb-operator/README.md

 # Charmed MongoDB Operator

-## Description
+## Overview

 The Charmed MongoDB Operator delivers automated operations management from day 0 to day 2 on the [MongoDB Community Edition](https://github.com/mongodb/mongo) document database.

-MongoDB is a general purpose distributed document database.
-This operator charm deploys and operates MongoDB (vs 5.0) on physical or virtual machines as a single replica.
+It is an open source, end-to-end, production ready data platform on top of cloud native technologies.

+MongoDB is a popular NoSQL database application.
+It stores its data with JSON-like documents creating a flexible experience for users; with easy to use data aggregation for data analytics.
+It is a distributed database, so vertical and horizontal scaling come naturally.

+This operator charm deploys and operates MongoDB on physical or virtual machines.
+It offers features such as replication, TLS, password rotation, and easy to use integration with applications.
+The Charmed MongoDB Operator meets the need of deploying MongoDB in a structured and consistent manner while allowing the user flexibility in configuration.
+It simplifies deployment, scaling, configuration and management of MongoDB in production at scale in a reliable way.

+## Requirements
+- 2GB of RAM.
+- 2 CPU threads per host.
+- For production deployment: at least 60GB of available storage on each host.
+- Access to the internet for downloading the charm.
+- Machine is running Ubuntu 20.04(focal) or later.

+## Config options
+auto-delete - `boolean`; When a relation is removed, auto-delete ensures that any relevant databases associated with the relation are also removed.
+Set with `juju config mongodb auto-delete=<bool>`.

+admin-password - `string`; The password for the database admin.
+Set with `juju run-action mongodb/leader set-admin-password --wait`

+tls external key - `string`; TLS external key for encryption outside the cluster.
+Set with `juju run-action mongodb/0 set-tls-private-key "external-key=$(base64 -w0 external-key-0.pem)" --wait`

+tls internal key - `string`;  TLS external key for encryption inside the cluster.
+Set with `juju run-action mongodb/0 set-tls-private-key "internal-key=$(base64 -w0 internal-key.pem)"  --wait`

 ## Usage